 - Workbench Editor - The Workbench now supports wrapping lines in the editor window.
 Users can enable this by selecting the Line Wrapping Enabled option under the View menu item in the Workbench.

-- Private AKS clusters - Support for Private AKS clusters is now available in Preview mode.
-With Private AKS cluster support, CML workspaces are provisioned with a Private K8s API server making the deployments more secure.
+- Private AWS clusters - Support for Private AWS clusters is now available in Preview mode.
+With Private AWS cluster support, CML workspaces are provisioned with a Private K8s API server making the deployments more secure.

 - Pre-flight checks - NFS Server pre-flight checks have been added for Azure where